GOAL-Robots/REALCompetitionStartingKit/README.md

 <a name="task"/>

-### Task
+### Competition Task
-A complete simulation is made of two phases:
+A complete simulation for the REAL Competition is made of two phases:
 * ***Intrinsic phase***: No goal is given and the controller can do whatever it needs to explore and learn something from the environment.
 This phase will last 10 million timesteps.
 * ***Extrinsic phase***: divided in trials.
 On each trial a goal is given and the controller must chose the actions that modify the environment so that the state corresponding to the goal is reached within 1000 timesteps.